RWS/studio-api-docs/apiconcepts/filetypesupport/creating_a_new_bil_project.md

-Creating a New Project
+# Creating a New Project
-===

-In this chapter you will learn how to properly set up a project for developing a bilingual file type plug-in.
+Learn how to properly set up a project for developing a bilingual file type plug-in.

-Create the Project
+## Create the Project
---

-After launching Var:VisualStudioEdition choose to create a new Var:ProductName Plug-in Project, and give it an appropriate name, e.g. *Sdl.Sdk.FileTypeSupport.Samples.Bil*.
-The instructions for creating a Var:ProductName Plug-in Project are described in the [Creating a New Project](creating_a_new_project.md) and [Build the File Type Plug-in](build_the_file_type_plug_in.md) topics.
+Launch Var:VisualStudioEdition and create a new Var:ProductName Plug-in Project.
+Give it an appropriate name, such as `Sdl.Sdk.FileTypeSupport.Samples.Bil`.

+For instructions on creating a Var:ProductName Plug-in Project, see the [Creating a New Project](creating_a_new_project.md) and [Build the File Type Plug-in](build_the_file_type_plug_in.md) topics.

-Add the Required References
+## Add the Required References
---

-Next add the references from the  File Type Support Framework APIs.
-These are contained in the following assemblies:
+Add references from the File Type Support Framework APIs.
+These references are contained in the following assemblies:

-* **Sdl.FileTypeSupport.Framework.Core.dll**: This is the main reference to the File Type Support Framework API
+- **Sdl.FileTypeSupport.Framework.Core.dll** — The main reference to the File Type Support Framework API
-* **Sdl.FileTypeSupport.Framework.Core.Settings.dll**
+- **Sdl.FileTypeSupport.Framework.Core.Settings.dll**
-* **Sdl.FileTypeSupport.Framework.Core.Utilities.dll**
+- **Sdl.FileTypeSupport.Framework.Core.Utilities.dll**

-Then add the references from the Core APIs.
+Add references from the Core APIs:

-* **Sdl.Core.Globalization.dll**
+- **Sdl.Core.Globalization.dll**
-* **Sdl.Core.PluginFramework.dll**
+- **Sdl.Core.PluginFramework.dll**
-* **Sdl.Core.Settings.dll**
+- **Sdl.Core.Settings.dll**

-By default you find these files in the Var:ProductName installation folder, usually *Var:InstallationFolder*.
-The **Copy Local** property for these references should be set to True.
+By default, these files are in the Var:ProductName installation folder (usually *Var:InstallationFolder*).
+Set the **Copy Local** property for these references to True.

-Remember to generate a key to sign the assembly.
-It is also recommended that you set **SDLTradosStudio.exe** as the external application for debugging purposes.
+Generate a key to sign the assembly.
+For debugging, set **SDLTradosStudio.exe** as the external application.

-Add the Required Resources
+## Add the Required Resources
---

-Add a resources file (*Resources.resx*) to the project's properties.
-We will use this resources file later for storing information text on the file type plug-in that will be exposed in the user interface of Var:ProductName.
+Add a resources file (`Resources.resx`) to the project's properties.
+Use this resources file for storing file type plug-in information that Var:ProductName displays in the user interface.

 ![SimpleTextFilterResources](images/SimpleTextFilterResources.jpg)

 Add an icon to the project.
-You will find a suitable icon file (*Bil.ico*) in the folder **Sdl.Sdk.FileTypeSupport.Samples.Bil** of the SDK sample projects folder.
+Find a suitable icon file (`Bil.ico`) in the **Sdl.Sdk.FileTypeSupport.Samples.Bil** folder of the SDK sample projects.
 Set the **Build Action** property for the icon file to **Embedded Resource**.
-The icon that you add to the project will be the one that users will later see in the **Options** dialog box of Var:ProductName.
+Users see this icon in the **Options** dialog box of Var:ProductName.

->[!NOTE]
->
+> [!NOTE]
 > This content may be out-of-date.
 To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.